 While COVID-19 is certainly a major factor, it's not the only one shaping B2B buyer preferences.
 B2B sales and marketing teams need to be well-informed so as to foster proactive and valuable relationships.

 We’re digging into six of the best findings from the 2020 B2B Buyers Survey Report to provide some takeaways that you can use this to improve your B2B buyer operations from a sales and marketing perspective.

-According to the Demand Gen Report survey, “31% of buyers said the length of their B2B purchase cycle has increased significantly compared with a year ago.”
-In addition, 29% of other respondents stated that the purchase cycle had decreased “somewhat.”
+According to theB2B Buyer Behavior Study survey, 68% of buyers indicated that the length of their B2B purchase cycle has increased significantly compared with a year ago.

 Having a strong online presence will provide additional ways for buyers to research your organization and decide whether they want to buy.
 Don't underestimate the power of testimonials on your site.